 Today at the National Association of Broadcasters (NAB) conference and exhibition in Las Vegas,

-— a developer of audio and video compression technologies for communication, streaming and storage applications — introduced Videogram Creator software, a way for Mac, Windows, and handheld users to create and send streaming video e-mails.
+the Right Bits — a developer of audio and video compression technologies for communication, streaming and storage applications — introduced Videogram Creator software, a way for Mac, Windows, and handheld users to create and send streaming video e-mails.

 “Videograms” combine text messages, graphics and up to five minutes of audio/video content into a compressed, self-contained HTML file.
 They can be created in three steps, using the software’s built-in editor feature, according to Raymond Yu, president of the Right Bits.
 A free trial copy of the software, which allows users to send e-mail messages featuring up to 20 seconds of video, is available for download.
 The full version costs US$49.95.